mailgun/documentation/source/user_manual.rst

 - Insert a variable in the html and text bodies of your email when you need unsubscribe links.
 - This variable will be replaced by the corresponding unsubscribe link.

-In the "Suppressions" tab of the Control Panel or through the API you can also:
+In the ``Suppressions`` tab of the Control Panel or through the API you can also:

 - View/get a list of unsubscribed addresses.
 - Remove an unsubscribed address from the list.